peteroupc/peteroupc.github.io/randomfunc.md

 6. **If `n - k` is much smaller than `n`, and the order in which the items are sampled need not be random:**
      - **If the items are stored in a list whose order can be changed**, then proceed as in step 4, except the partial shuffle involves `n - k` swaps and the _first_ `k` items are chosen rather than the last `k`.
      - Otherwise, **if `n` is not very large**, then proceed as in step 5, except the partial shuffle involves `n - k` swaps and the _first_ `k` items or indices are chosen rather than the last `k`.
 7. **Otherwise (for example, if 32-bit or larger integers will be chosen so that `n` is 2<sup>32</sup> or is `n` is otherwise very large):** Create a [**hash table**](https://en.wikipedia.org/wiki/Hash_table) storing the indices to items already chosen.
 When a new index to an item is randomly chosen, check the hash table to see if it's there already.
 If it's not there already, add it to the hash table.
 Otherwise, choose a new random index.
 Repeat this process until `k` indices were added to the hash table this way.
 If the items are to be chosen in order, then a [**red&ndash;black tree**](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree), rather than a hash table, can be used to store the indices this way; after `k` indices are added to the tree, the indices (and the items corresponding to them) can be retrieved in sorted order.
-Performance considerations involved in storing data in hash tables or red&ndash;black trees, and in retrieving data from them, are outside the scope of this document.
+J. Preshing discusses [**different ways**](http://preshing.com/20121224/how-to-generate-a-sequence-of-unique-random-integers/) to generate unique random integers.

 Choosing several unique items as just described is also known as _sampling without replacement_.